muhammadaasem/android-room-livedata-db/README.md

 ## Requirements
 Lets specify requirements for our minimum viable product.
 *  A four column table with columns (col1_id, col2, col3, col4) will capture the data in separate screen (activity).
-*  The inserted data can be viewed and searched.
+*  The inserted data can be viewed in a list format.
-*  On simple tap, user can edit the data.
-*  On long tap, user can delete the data.
-All the above can be achive, without using room and live data, but here its being done more ***professionally*** (using room).
+All the above can be achive, without using room and live data, but here its being done more *professionally* (using room).

 ## Steps
-1. Start project with name: RoomLiveData and package: com.roomlivedata
+1. Start project with any name and package (we have used name: *RoomLiveData* and package: *com.roomlivedata*)
-2. Add dependencies in you build.gradle (Module: app) and sync:
+2. Add Room and LiveData dependencies in you build.gradle (Module: app) and sync:
 ```
 dependencies {
     implementation fileTree(dir: 'libs', include: ['*.jar'])